A blue lake with snowy mountain behind

 As a student, you will learn how to analyse problems and work out solutions.
 You will have opportunities for hands-on experience outside of the classroom in the field and laboratory.

 We are invested in the future work prospects of all of our students.
-The University of Sydney is placed equal 19th globally, among the top 20 universities in the world in the 2024 QS World University Rankings.
+The University of Sydney has secured its highest ever ranking in the 2025 QS World University Rankings climbing to 18th globally and 2nd in Australia.

 The School of Geosciences is built upon Australia's oldest Department of Geology which was established in 1893, followed by the foundation of Australia’s first Department of Geography in 1920.